-To protect the public's health and safety, Health Department staff collect water samples from Stratford's beaches weekly from Memorial Day until Labor Day.
-Samples are sent to State lab for analysis.
+To protect the public's health and safety, the Stratford Health Department staff collect water samples from Stratford's beaches weekly from Memorial Day until Labor Day.
+Samples are then sent to the State laboratory for analysis.
 If elevated levels of bacteria are detected in the water samples an advisory is issued to warn beachgoers against entering the water, and swimming is prohibited until further testing indicates that the problem has been corrected.
 In addition to banning swimming when laboratory tests indicate unacceptably high bacteria counts, the Health Department introduced a policy several years ago whereby swimming is automatically prohibited for a minimum of 24 hours following a rainfall that exceeds 1 inch, and 48 hours or more following rainfall of 2 inches or greater.

 For a copy of Stratford Health Department's Beach Closure Policy, click here.